New Wild GM Fenton opens free agency with expected tweaks

 When Minnesota Wild owner Craig Leipold changed general managers this spring, he was adamant about the strength of a roster he believed only needed some tweaking and not a total overhaul.

-As the market opened on Sunday, the Wild announced agreements with former Dallas defenseman Greg Pateryn (three years, $6.75 million), restricted free agent defenseman Nick Seeler (three years, $2.175 million) and forward J.T.
-Brown (two years, $1.375 million).
+As the market opened on Sunday, the Wild announced agreements with former Dallas defenseman Greg Pateryn (three years, $6.75 million), restricted free agent defenseman Nick Seeler (three years, $2.175 million) and forwards J.T.
+Brown (two years, $1.375 million), Eric Fehr ($1 million) and Matt Hendricks ($700,000).

-The Wild also agreed to terms on one-year contracts with forwards Eric Fehr and Matt Hendricks, according to people with direct knowledge of the deals who spoke on condition of anonymity because the contracts were not yet finalized.
-Fehr and Hendricks both previously played for Wild coach Bruce Boudreau with Washington, with the 32-year-old Fehr finishing last season with San Jose and the 37-year-old Hendricks playing for Winnipeg.

 The 6-foot-3, 225-pound Pateryn had 12 assists in 73 games for Dallas last season, also setting career highs in ice time, shots on goal, blocked shots and hits.
 The 28-year-old is a right-handed shot and a solid penalty-killer who played previously for Montreal.
 Pateryn will likely playing alongside Seeler, who had four assists and a plus-10 rating in 22 games last season in a productive NHL debut with the Wild.
 He played in all five playoff games, too.

-Brown could skate next to a Fehr-anchored fourth line.
+Fehr and Hendricks both previously played for Wild coach Bruce Boudreau with Washington, with the 32-year-old Fehr finishing last season with San Jose and the 37-year-old Hendricks playing for Winnipeg.
+Fehr has 106 goals and 100 assists in 580 career NHL games.
+Hendricks has 54 goals, 59 assists and 1,358 hits in 581 career NHL games and has appeared in 39 playoff games.

+With Matt Cullen departing as a free agent to return to Pittsburgh, Fehr is the likely anchor of the fourth line with Brown and Hendricks each candidates to skate next to him.
 The son of former Minnesota Vikings running back Ted Brown and a 2011 NCAA champion with Minnesota Duluth, Brown split last season with Tampa Bay and Anaheim.
 He has 20 goals and 44 assists in 309 career games.

 Brown (Rosemount), Hendricks (Blaine) and Seeler (Eden Prairie) are all Minnesota natives.